MidPoint Authorization Configuration

 It is also applied to many operations related to organizational structure management.

 In normal case both get and search authorizations are needed and in fact they are often exactly the same.
 But there are cases when the difference between those operations can be used to gain significant advantage.
 For example, it is often safe to allow get of basic properties of almost any object in the system.
 And this is often really needed.
 We want to allow users to read names of roles and organizational units that are assigned to them.
-We want to allows them to get information about owners and approvers of the roles that the user has access to.
+We want to allow them to get information about owners and approvers of the roles that the user has access to.
 All of that is governed by get authorization.
 Therefore we often want to enable get for almost any object in the system (provided that only a reasonable set of properties is returned).
 On the other hand, we usually do not want any user to see all the other users.
 We want the users to see all the active employees, or all the users in their workgroup.
 But we do not want them to see all the archived objects.
 We want users to get all the roles in the system, even the deprecated or archived ones in case that they happen to still have them assigned.
 But we do not want those roles to appear in the searches.
 And this is how the difference between get and search operation can be used: give users quite a broad authorization to get objects.
 But strictly limit their search capability.

 Possible security risk